Generic Name: epinephrine injection (EP i NEF rin)

 Use EpiPen exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-The auto-injector device this medicine comes in is a disposable single-use system that contains a spring-loaded needle.
-EpiPen comes with patient instructions for safe and effective use.
-Follow these directions carefully.
-Ask your doctor or pharmacist if you have any questions.
+The auto-injector device is a disposable single-use system that comes with patient instructions for safe and effective use.
+Do not self inject this medicine if you do not understand these instructions.

 Do not remove the safety cap until you are ready to use the auto-injector.
 Never put your fingers over the tip when removing the safety cap or after the safety cap has been removed.